TritonDataCenter/rfd/rfd/0034/README.md

    a different CN (the target CN).
 Keep the same uuid but flag it as 'do_not_inventory' to ensure that no systems know/use it yet.
 This step should install the necessary source images on the target CN and/or setup necessary supporting zones (e.g. NAT zone).
+See the [provisioning](#provisioning) section for more details on this step.
 3. Run a cn-agent task on the source and target CN which will setup a communication channel (TCP socket) on the admin network which the two CNs can use to perform the migration operation. (this may be combined with step #1